Skip to main content

 Our funding in numbers.

-The Boehringer Ingelheim Foundation fulfils its statutory purpose by funding excellent basic research in medicine, biology, chemistry, and pharmacy.
-Its funding focus lies on the University of Mainz.
+The Boehringer Ingelheim Stiftung fulfils its statutory purpose by funding excellent basic research in medicine, biology, and chemistry.

-The foundation’s Germany-wide Plus 3 and Exploration Grants programmes offer outstanding and independent junior group leaders the freedom necessary to realise their scientific potential and to test new ideas.
+The foundation’s Germany-wide funding programmes Exploration Grants, Plus 3, and Rise up! offer outstanding basic scientists the necessary freedom to realise their scientific potential and to test new ideas during critical stages of their careers.
 The foundation also supports scientific conferences around the world, with the particular aim of promoting dialogue between different generations of scientists.

-As a recognised charitable organisation, the Boehringer Ingelheim Foundation is not subject to corporate and trade taxes (current notice of tax exemption issued by the Bingen-Alzey tax office on 12 December 2022, for 2018 to 2020, tax ID number 08/667/10470).
-The annual financial statement of the Boehringer Ingelheim Foundation is audited by Rödl & Partner GmbH Wirtschaftsprüfungsgesellschaft Steuerberatungsgesellschaft based on the Generally Accepted Standards for the Review of Financial Statements (IDW AuS 900).
+As a recognised charitable organisation, the Boehringer Ingelheim Stiftung is not subject to corporate and trade taxes (current notice of tax exemption issued by the Bingen-Alzey tax office on 15 May 2025, for 2021 to 2023, tax ID number 08/667/10470).
+The annual financial statement of the Boehringer Ingelheim Stiftung is audited by Rödl Audit GmbH Wirtschaftsprüfungsgesellschaft based on the Generally Accepted Standards for the Review of Financial Statements (IDW AuS 900).